 Dogs are like babies in a way – they’re unpredictable!
 By including your pup in the ceremony, you’re accepting the fact that they may not be a completely sweet and perfectly behaved angel all day (and that’s okay!).

 We’ve seen some pups that get so excited when they see their owners coming down the aisle that they can’t help but jump up practically in their arms!
-While it makes for a great pic and is sure to give your guests a laugh, some brides may not be so keen on having their dogs pounce all over a designer dress.
+While it makes for a great pic and is sure to give your guests a laugh, some couples may not be so keen on having their dogs pounce all over their wedding dress or suit.

 Don’t Miss Your Chance to Incorporate Your Pet in Other Ways